PairOnAir/xgboost-ruby/README.md

 This gem provides Ruby bindings to the [Xgboost](https://github.com/dmlc/xgboost) library.
 Xgboost is a Scalable, Portable and Distributed Gradient Boosting Library.

-The gem itself is currently in alpha stage and is not yet tested for use in production.
+The gem is already used in production by [HotelTonight](https://github.com/hoteltonight), although it's still pre-1.0, so some APIs can change.

 ## Dependency on the XGBoost shared library